7 Psychological Books Like Girl In Pieces

 6. Take a Hint, Dani Brown (The Brown Sisters)

-Author Talia Hibbert, at some point in her life, has to have had a panic attack, so it was so accurately written.
+At some point in her life, author Talia Hibbert must have had a panic attack, so it was so accurately written.
 Also, It was so good, and I enjoyed seeing it in a male main character because we get a lot of mental health representation with women.
 The dialogue, plot, narration, and storyline are all good but lack chemistry.
 Overall, you can enjoy it.
 Avoid the hardcover because it has negative quality issues, but the paperback is excellent for font size, color, cover, and binding.

 Author: Talia Hibbert